-The General Data Protection Regulation (GDPR) is a set of EU regulations that will be enforceable from 25th May 2018.
-It supersedes the Data Protection Act, which is a law that will be reissued this year as the DPA 2018.
+The General Data Protection Regulation (GDPR) is a set of EU regulations that has been enforced since 25th May 2018.
+It supersedes the Data Protection Act, which is a law that will be reissued as the DPA 2018.

 It is designed to both strengthen and harmonise data protection across EU member states, and is directly applicable to all organisations ‘established’ in the EU, irrespective of whether the actual data processing takes place in the EU or not.
 Even if not established in an EU country, certain organisations with substantial activities in the EU will need to comply with GDPR.
 Please refer to Blackbaud’s infographic Could You Be Subject to GDPR? for further guidance on whether or not GDPR may apply to your organisation.